Regional Land Use Education Program

 Extension will provide accurate information on basic planning and zoning techniques, as well as current “best practices.”
 Classes will address land use, community development and environmental issues facing Michigan communities today.
 Extension educators will also assist local officials by offering training in planning and project management, funding tools, budgeting and record keeping.

 A sample of available class topics is listed below.

 Planning & Zoning

-- Citizen Planner Fundamentals of Planning and Zoning (classes and online)
+- Citizen Planner Program (Fundamentals of Planning and Zoning) - classroom and online

 - Planning and Zoning Primer